open-contracting/standard/docs/guidance/map/related_processes.md

 The notice is modelled as an OCDS release with `tag` set to ‘tender’ and with the following properties:

 * The techniques extension is declared in the package metadata.
-* `tender.techniques.hasFrameworkAgreement` is set to “true” to indicate that this contracting process is for the set-up of a framework agreement.
+* `tender.techniques.hasFrameworkAgreement` is set to `true` to indicate that this contracting process is for the set-up of a framework agreement.
 * Since the framework agreement will be concluded with a single supplier and since any supplier is able to submit a response to the invitation to participate, we set the `procurementMethod` to ‘open’.
 * Since the framework agreement is closed  `tenderPeriod` is set to the deadline for responses to the invitation to participate
 * Since there is only one buyer, the `buyer` is set to reference the entry for NSS in the `parties` array.